 Understanding HTTP Proxies: Performance, Security, and Configuration

-An HTTP proxy serves as an intermediary server that facilitates communication between a client and a server by forwarding HTTP requests from the client to the destination server and returning the server’s response back to the client.
+An HTTP proxy serves as an intermediary server that facilitates communication between a client and a server.
+Essentially, it forwards HTTP requests from the client to the destination server and returns the server’s response back to the client.
 Proxies are widely used for various purposes, including enhancing security, improving performance, and bypassing network restrictions.

 How eBPF Enhances HTTP Proxy Performance and Security